5. CONDUCTING RESEARCH

 Synthesizing Sources

-As a student, you will engage in synthesis when writing something that draws on information from multiple sources, such as a research essay or report.
-As a professional, you might combine information from various sources to understand a problem and recommend a solution to a workplace problem.
-Synthesis, as a rhetorical move, allows you to “borrow” credibility and logical support from reliable research sources, to help you convince your reader to accept your position as valid.
+As a student, you will engage in synthesis when writing a research essay or report that draws on information from multiple sources.
+As a professional, you may be required to combine information from various sources to understand a workplace problem and recommend a solution.
+Synthesis, as a rhetorical move, allows you to “borrow” credibility and logical support from a range of reliable sources, to help you convince your reader to accept your position as valid.
 However, that does not necessarily mean that all of the sources you use will “agree” with or directly support your perspective.

-You might consult sources that offer a range of approaches to a topic to establish a consensus among experts, or they might indicate what controversies and diverging approaches exist in the literature.
+You might, for example, consult sources that offer a range of approaches to a topic to establish a consensus among experts, or they might indicate what controversies and diverging approaches exist in the literature.
 You should avoid “cherry picking”, that is, only using sources that directly support your claims; look for a representative sample of sources that allow you to examine and include diverging viewpoints and potentially conflicting research.
-This approach will provide you with a sophisticated understanding of the complexity of the issue you are writing about.
+Taking a broad-ranging approach will provide you with a more in-depth, nuanced, and sophisticated understanding of the complexity of the issue you are writing about.
 It also might allow you to see where “gaps” exist in the current knowledge and research, providing a potential “springboard” for your own research or approach.

 Synthesis “Moves”

-Synthesizing source material entails a number of specific rhetorical “moves” that you might use, depending on your purpose.
-Scheidt and Middleton[1] identify 5 rhetorical moves that authors use when incorporating ideas from other authors (inform, explain, react, develop, and connect) and they explain why you might use them:
+Synthesizing source material for use within your own writing entails a number of specific rhetorical “moves” that you might apply, depending on your purpose.
+Scheidt and Middleton[1] identify 5 rhetorical moves that authors tend to use when incorporating ideas from other authors (inform, explain, react, develop, and connect) and they explain why, where, and how you might use these moves in your own writing:

 INFORM: you might refer to specific information, facts, definitions, etc., from respected sources to simply provide reliable information and background context that your reader will find credible.

 EXPLAIN: you might summarize, paraphrase, or integrate quotations from a source in a way that moves beyond merely presenting facts.
-You might note that the sources have something significant to say, or you might be providing an in-depth explanation with help from the source, using the source to help you establish a framework and do argumentative or rhetorical work.
+For example, you might explain that the sources have something significant to say, or note that they challenge other interpretations, thereby using the source to help you establish an argumentative framework.

-REACT: you might take a position in relation to the source and react to the source’s ideas.
-You might use a source that you don’t quite agree with to exemplify a common misunderstanding or set up your alternative perspective; or you might express your reaction by noting that the source ideas are “surprising” or “shocking.”
+REACT: you might take a position in relation to the source and actively respond to the source’s ideas.
+You might use a source that you don’t quite agree with to exemplify a common misunderstanding or to set up your alternative perspective; or you might express your reaction by noting that the source ideas are “surprising” or “shocking.”

 DEVELOP: you might build upon or analyze ideas from the sources.
-You might apply them to a new situation, take them in a slightly new direction, or explore them in more depth.
+For instance, you might apply a source idea or theory to a new situation, take the ideas in a slightly new direction, or explore them in more depth.

-CONNECT: you might make connections between two (or more) texts or two (or more) authors to show how ideas relate to each other in a broader context, show a variety of perspectives, or engage in compare and contrast.
+CONNECT: you might make connections between two (or more) texts or authors to show how ideas relate to each other in a broader context, demonstrate a variety of perspectives, or engage in compare and contrast.

 “A recent study showed that, in some contexts, [rhetorical framing] might have an even stronger effect on our reasoning than our own political views.
 In the study, participants were presented with brief passages about crime in a hypothetical city named Addison.
 For half of the participants, a few words were altered so that the passage said that crime was a “beast preying” on the city of Addison.
 For the other half, crime was described as a “virus infecting” the city.
 Simply changing the metaphor in this passage by altering a few words influenced people’s beliefs about crime more than pre-existing differences in opinion between Republicans and Democrats.
 Those exposed to the “beast” metaphor were more likely to believe that crime should be dealt with by using punitive measures, whereas those exposed to the “virus” metaphor were more likely to support reformative measures.
 One of the most remarkable things about the metaphor’s influence in this study was that it was covert.
 When participants were asked about what influenced their decision, no one mentioned the metaphor.
 They instead pointed to other aspects of the passage that were the same for all participants, such as statistics.”